Factors to consider for compensation benchmarking

-When benchmarking, you determine what the market is paying for the job skills, education, expertise, geography and other factors that can affect pay for the job.
+To HR professionals, “benchmarking” of course is the term used for assessing your competition and putting a price on talent.
+When benchmarking, you determine what the market is paying for the job skills, education, expertise, geography, and other factors that can affect pay for the job.

-2. Location.
-What is the demand in your area for the skills you seek?
+- Location: What is the demand in your area for the skills you seek?

 “Many people think about their organization exactly as it can be described today — geography, size, product, etc. – when determining pay.
 But, if you do this you may be missing out,” says PayScale compensation consultant, Stacey Carroll, CCP, SPHR.

-Why the difference?
-Because in Seattle, top talent is fought over by numerous, successful tech companies like Amazon, Microsoft and Nintendo.
+Keep in mind, too, that your company’s location affects the costs of certain skills.
+For example, compensation for a software developer may be higher in Seattle than in Nashville because in Seattle, top talent is fought over by numerous, successful tech companies like Amazon, Microsoft, and Nintendo.
 Plus, pay in Seattle is simply growing faster.

-That said, if you are a small company but want the level of talent found at a larger organizations, you need to adjust your benchmarking.
+Generally speaking, the larger the organization, the higher the pay because the bigger players have bigger labor budgets.
+That said, if you’re a small or midsize company but want the level of talent found at a larger organization, you need to adjust your compensation benchmarking.

-For example, if the quality of your company’s web design will enable you to compete with larger organizations, you’ll want to recruit graphic designers, content producers and network support staff who can produce outstanding results.
+For example, if the quality of your company’s web design will enable you to compete with larger organizations, you’ll want to recruit graphic designers, content producers, and network support staff who can produce outstanding results.

 In the end, compensation is complicated.
 Hundreds of factors can influence a pay decision.
 Take the time to research your market, knowing that it may change over time depending on the job position.
 Then, document your choices, be responsive, and keep improving your recruitment process.